 According to research from the U.S. Department of Agriculture (USDA), current nutritional analyses for pork cuts reflect significant decreases in the fat content of meat from livestock pigs since the early 1990s.

-A 100 gram (g) portion of fresh raw pork shoulder, which is a little more than 3 ounces, supplies 186 calories.
-Sixty percent of these calories come from fat and the other forty percent come from protein.
+A 100-gram portion of fresh raw pork shoulder, which is a little more than 3 ounces, contains 186 calories.
+Sixty percent of these calories come from fat, and the other 40 percent come from protein.
 (Meat does not contain carbohydrates.)

-Pork shoulder is an excellent source of animal protein, with 17.4 g or 35 percent of the DV in a 100 g portion of raw, fresh meat.
-LIke all other types of meat, pork shoulder has a high amino acid score, which means it supplies all the amino acids necessary to form complete, or high-quality, proteins in the body.
+Pork shoulder is an excellent source of animal protein, with 17.4 grams or 35 percent of the DV in a 100 gram-portion of raw, fresh meat.
+Like all other types of meat, pork shoulder has a high amino acid score, which means it supplies all the amino acids necessary to form complete, or high-quality, proteins in the body.

 The key minerals supplied by pork shoulder are selenium, zinc and phosphorus.
-A 100 g portion supplies 26.2 mcg or 37 percent of the DV for selenium, 3.1 mg or 21 percent of the DV for zinc and 190 mg or 19% of the DV for phosphorus.
+A 100-gram portion supplies 26.2 micrograms or 37 percent of the DV for selenium, 3.1 milligrams or 21 percent of the DV for zinc and 190 milligrams or 19 percent of the DV for phosphorus.
 Pork shoulder also contributes small amounts of iron, magnesium and potassium to the diet.

 - U.S. Department of Agriculture: "Nutritional Changes in Fresh Pork Cuts from 1991 - 2005"

 - USDA Nutrient Database:"Pork, fresh, shoulder, whole, separable lean and fat, raw"

 - Food and Drug Administration: "Daily Value on the New Nutrition and Supplement Facts Labels"

 - Mayo Clinic: "Get to know the new Nutrition Facts label"